Classic Bells > Soapy stuff > Wood ash lye

 Hydrometer test.
 More fortunate soap makers used a hydrometer to measure the density.
 This is the same glass gadget that beer and wine makers use to estimate the alcohol content of their beverages.

 Low-tech density tests.
-A low-tech time-honored alternative to the hydrometer is to see how a a freshly laid egg floats in the lye.
+A low-tech, time-honored alternative to the hydrometer is to see how a a freshly laid egg floats in the lye.
 A concentrated lye is more dense (heavier) than water or weak lye, so buoyant things such as eggs and hydrometers float higher in a concentrated lye and sink deeper in a weak lye.

 Unfortunately, most people do not have access to freshly laid eggs; most grocery store eggs can be as much as several weeks old, and the density of eggs decreases as the eggs age.
 But a grocery store egg of unknown age can still be used if it is calibrated with a solution of table salt and water.

 The specific gravity of a freshly laid chicken egg is about 1.03.
-(17,18) A solution of 5% sodium chloride (NaCl, table salt) by weight in water also has a specific gravity of 1.03.
+(17,18) A solution of 5% sodium chloride (NaCl, table salt) also has a specific gravity of 1.03.
 (19)

-A freshly laid egg should float in a 5% NaCl solution with little or no shell showing above the liquid.
+Based on the published information, a freshly laid egg should float in a 5% NaCl solution with little or no shell showing above the liquid.
 Older eggs become less dense, so more of the shell will show above the liquid.

 To calibrate an egg, mix 5 grams of sodium chloride in enough room-temperature water to make a total of 100 grams of solution.
 Float the egg in the salt solution.
 Mark the boundary where the egg emerges above the liquid.
 Make a second mark about halfway between the first mark and the bottom of the egg.